 20 km west of Waibakul is Waikabubak, situated 400 meters on a plateau and with a pleasant climate.
 The town is a good starting point for exploring nearby traditional villages and attractions in Central and West Sumba.

-The centre is tiny and has only a few
+The center is tiny and has only a few

 longitudinal and cross streets.
 In the evening water buffaloes and horses are